Why Asphalt is a Great Choice for Paving

 If you want to add new paving, you might come across several materials that you could use.
 The two most common materials are concrete and asphalt.
 Of these two, asphalt is used a lot more.
 But why is this the case?

 No matter the size of the area to be covered, asphalt will always do a great job.
+This is why it is preferred by top Brooklyn property management companies.
 It allows contractors to cover different areas with asphalt layers of different thicknesses, depending on how the paving will be used.